15 Dec Sustainable Color Communication: Realizing the Color Inspiration in the Supply Chain | Step 3

 How can Designers or Color Managers develop a sustainable color process at the textile mill?

 Establish a color standard for the color inspiration.
-Communicating with garment samples adds more variables in the dyeing process because there are many unknowns as to how the garment sample was dyed.
+Communicating with garment samples adds more variables in the dying process because there are many unknowns as to how the garment sample was dyed.

 Monitor the supply chain.
 Request the performance characteristics of dyes that are being used to color the textiles.
 Develop a tracking system to provide traceability.

-Establish and Monitor a RSL.
+Establish and Monitor an RSL.
 It’s important to avoid restricted substances from contaminating the garments.
 Establishing, communicating and monitoring RSLs at the textile mill will ensure that your process is sustainable.

 Let’s look a little deeper at the impact of the dyes and the dyeing processes in regards to producing a cotton T-shirt.
 Cotton is one of the two biggest fibers consumed globally with an expected consumption of >20 Mio. tons in 2012/20131.
 At this consumption level, the coloration of cotton has a tremendous global impact on planet, profit and people.

 A common practice in the textile industry is that the textile mill takes the color standard or color inspiration (if a standard is not being used) and creates a dye recipe during that lab-dip stage that can be used to scale-up for production.
 The selection of dyes used at the scale-up stage will influence the sustainability of the dyeing and washing processes.
 For dyeing cotton, reactive dyes are most commonly used; however, reactive dyes are further classified as either Low or High performance.

 The utilization of low performance reactive dye for cotton will have a negative impact on planet, profit and people for 4 main reasons.